 When the Media Calls

-He certainly understood our position but went on to ask me to outline the process my office generally follows.
-Briefly, when Intake Officers of the office receive a request for review, they contact the parties and attempt to see if the matter can be settled.
+I think a bit more on the process may make it clearer what is going on behind the scenes once a review or investigation is underway.
+Briefly, for example, when Intake Officers of this office receive a request for review, they contact the parties and attempt to see if the matter can be settled.
 Will the applicant narrow his or her request?
 Will the public body re-visit part or all of its decision to withhold information, reduce a fee or take any steps to provide the applicants with some or part of the information requested?
-If the matter cannot be settled, a letter notifying the public body and the applicant that a review has started is sent and an Analyst is assigned.
-Staff request the public body to provide a copy of the records at issue, index of the record and its submission as to why it is withholding records.
-Upon receipt of those documents, the Analyst proceeds with the review, asks questions of the public body and if necessary interviews people and makes a site visit.
-Once this stage is completed, the final report is prepared, sent to the parties and posted on our web site.
-The public body has 30 days to advise me whether it will comply with the recommendations or not.
-After that, the Applicant or a third party involved in the matter has 30 days to appeal to the court of King’s Bench.
+If the matter cannot be settled, a letter notifying the public body, any engaged third party and the applicant that a review has started is sent and an Analyst is assigned.
+Staff request the public body to provide a copy of the records at issue, index of the records and its submission as to why it is withholding records.
+Upon receipt of those documents, the Analyst proceeds with the review, asks questions of the public body and if necessary, interviews people and makes a site visit.
+Once this stage is completed, the final report is prepared, sent to the parties and posted on our website.
+The name of the applicant is not included in the public report.
+The public body has 30 days to advise me whether it will comply with the recommendations.
+After that, the applicant or a third party have 30 days to appeal to the Court of King’s Bench.

 You can see a diagram showing the process by clicking here.

-It is a pretty simple process and my office makes every attempt to move the process along quickly so that parties get their decisions as soon as possible.
-Our goal is to resolve matters or reach a decision, on average, within 30days of issue a report within 180.
-I ask all that work with us to help us reach that goal.
+It is a pretty straight-forward process, and my office makes every attempt to move the process along quickly so that parties get their decisions as soon as possible.
+Our goal is to resolve matters within 30 days or issue a report, on average, within 180 days.
+In certain instances where the public body has failed to issue a section 7 decision, or the applicant is requesting a review of the fee quoted or fee waiver decision, it is our objective to issue the report, on average, within 90 days.
+I ask all that work with us to help us reach this goal.